-

 Are there any statutory or third party interests (such as retention of title) that may take priority over a secured lender’s security in the event of an insolvency?

-- any other costs and expenses of the winding-up and the costs of any audit;
+(b) other costs and expenses of the winding up, including the remuneration of the liquidator;

-- the costs of the application for the winding-up order;
+(c) costs of the applicant for the winding up order;

-- all amounts due in respect of the contributions payable by the company relating to employees’ superannuation;
+(f) amounts due in respect of contributions payable by the company as employer relating to employees’ superannuation or provident funds; and

-- all remuneration payable to any employee in respect of leave; and
+(g) remuneration payable to any employee in respect of vacation leave, subject to prescribed limits. -

 Are there any impending reforms in your jurisdiction which will make lending into your jurisdiction easier or harder for foreign lenders?